What are some things that can be done to help ease the effects of depression?

 Fortunately, there are lifestyle changes that you can make to help reduce the symptoms you may be feeling, whether from diagnosed depression or symptoms of depression related to a temporary situation.
 Some of those proven to be helpful include:

 - Adequate sleep, 7 to 8 hours each night

 - Reduce carbs and sugar in diet, add omega 3 fatty acids

 - Reduce or eliminate tobacco, alcohol and recreational drugs

 - Other relaxation techniques like a hot bath, massage, tai chi

 While the current health crisis, not to mention the seemingly unending state of conflict the world seems to be in, are likely to be affecting us all, it is a particularly difficult time for those already struggling with depression.
 There has probably never been a more important time to stay in touch with your healthcare adviser.

 Hopelessness, anxiety, and isolation are not a good combination.
 Left untreated, depression can be a life-threatening condition.
 More than three quarters of a million people commit suicide every year, and depression is a major contributor in the decision to end one’s life.
 Please take symptoms of depression in yourself and those around you seriously.

 The Southern California Center for Anti-Aging focuses on the practice of advanced, preventive and regenerative medicine.
 We strongly believe correcting imbalances and deficiencies in nutrition, along with improving fitness and balancing and restoring hormones with Bioidentical Hormone Replacement Therapy, can help with creating the foundation for a healthier and happier life.
-To learn more about our holistic approach or if you have questions about any of our services, take advantage of our Free Consultation by clicking here to use our convenient online form.
+To learn more about our holistic approach or if you have questions about any of our services, take advantage of our Free Consultation by using our convenient online form below.